Code-Institute-Submissions/nealbrophy-GetHubby/README.md

 The site is intended to be simple and minimalistic while also colourful and fun.
 The information should be short and to the point but with a light-hearted tone where appropriate.
 Text should use industry terminology to present an industry-specific focus.

+### User Stories:
+- As a single person, I want a modern and appealing site which is simple to navigate.
+- As a developer, I want a site that caters to my interests and is clearly aimed at people like me.
+- As a modern user, I want a mobile-friendly site that looks as good on small screens as large.

 ### Wireframes

 The initial wireframe was took inspiration from several, at the time, current dating sites such as [EliteSingles](https://dating.elitesingles.com/), [Match.com](https://ie.match.com/), and [OKCupid](https://www.okcupid.com/).
 My intention with the second wireframe was to take the basic structure of the first, simplify it a little, and add some colour.